augustocesarperin/chaos-engine/README_EN.md

 # Particle Simulator

-A 2D particle simulator.
-Moves circles in a window with basic physics.
+A particle simulator in a window with some crumbs of physics implemented.
 Made to explore C++ and SFML, not for cutting-edge science.

 ![Particle Simulator Demo](gravacao.gif)

-## Core Features
+## Features

 *   **Particles (`Particle`):**
     Circles with `mass`, `radius`, `position`, `velocity`, and `color`.
 Mass and radius affect collisions and gravity.